Muscle Shoals Rhythm Section: History

-In 1958, Rick Hall, a local musician and songwriter in Florence, Alabama, befriended Tom Stafford, whose father owned a pharmacy in downtown Florence.
+In 1958, Rick Hall, a musician and songwriter in Florence, Alabama, befriended Tom Stafford, whose father owned a pharmacy in downtown Florence.
 Above the pharmacy, up some rickety stairs, Stafford had some recording gear.
-He had partnered with Rick Hall and Billy Sherrill to create "SPAR" (an acronym for Stafford Publishing And Recording).
-He asked some 16-year-old members of a local band, Norbert Putnam, David Briggs and Jerry Carrigan, to make some song demos.
+Stafford, Hall, and Billy Sherrill created "SPAR" (an acronym for Stafford Publishing And Recording).
+Hall asked some 16-year-old members of a local band—Norbert Putnam, David Briggs and Jerry Carrigan—to make some song demos.
 It was here that these young musicians were first exposed to creating original parts on new songs, and they became proficient at it.
 Also frequenting these rooms were future musical elites, such as Donnie Fritts, Spooner Oldham, Terry Thompson and Dan Penn.
-Stafford and Sherrill later terminated Hall from the partnership, and Hall's humiliation fueled him to attempt to outdo them as their competitor.
+Stafford and Sherrill later ejected Hall from the partnership, and Hall's humiliation fueled him to attempt to outdo them as their competitor.